Selene02/GCD-Course_Project-April-2015/README.md

 ####STEP 4  Assign Meaningful Names to Activities and Features (variables)
 1. Changes activities from numbers to more descriptive names: walking, walking upstairs, walking downstairs, sitting, standing, laying.
 2. The feature names are already pretty descriptive (ex.
 BodyGyroMag) so I just cleaned them up to make them easier to read.
-This was done by changing "mean" and "std" to MEAN and STDEV and also removing periods from the names that were introduced when it was read into R.
+See the codebook.md for a list of the specific changes that were made.

 ####STEP 5 Calculate the Mean feature for each individual and each activity
-1. The data were grouped by ID and ACTIVITY
+1. The data were grouped by id and activity
 2. The data were summarized by mean
 3. The output was written to tidy.txt.